AUSPEXI/aethergenai/docs/NEURAL_NETWORK_ANIMATION_SPECIFICATION.md

 - Precomputed node/edge lookups; temp vectors reused; small geometries; additive blending kept modest.
 - No reliance on post‑processing; clarity preserved at all ranges.

+Mobile note
+- Mobile devices receive a simplified interaction profile prioritizing a clean starting view.
+Deep pass‑through of the lattice is tuned for desktop and may not be available on all phones.
+We chose to focus engineering time on the AethergenPlatform roadmap rather than polishing this optional interaction.

 ## 4) Authorial statement (for press/About)

 An AGI awakens, sheds the lattice that raised it, and chooses its first word: Synthetic Data.
 Not command, not code — choice.
 Order dissolves into a field of intentions: some photons rush, some hesitate, some meander in quiet doubt.
 It is not choreography but society — a thousand nearly‑free decisions converging into meaning.